 Over the years I have been fortunate to be a resident artist at the Canton Clay Works, The Odyssey Center for Ceramic Art, and Anderson Ranch Arts Center.
 These communities provided me the support I needed to push my work in new and unexpected directions.
 Along with my time as a production potter at Black Mountain Studios these residencies gave me a safety net to learn the ups and downs of the business of making pottery.
 In 2004 I opened Carter Pottery and have since been producing work for exhibitions across the United States.

-My most recent adventure has been moving to Shanghai, China to be the educational director of the Pottery Workshop Shanghai.
-Living in a country with a storied ceramic tradition has opened my eyes to new techniques and perspectives.
-Whether it is my frequent trips to the Shanghai Museum, the dedicated group of students, or my interactions with Chinese coworkers, I am learning new ways of thinking and making on a daily basis.
-I look forward to what the future holds for me as a teacher and a maker.
+In 2010 I moved to Shanghai, China to be the educational director of the Pottery Workshop Shanghai.
+Living in a country with a storied ceramic tradition opened my eyes to age-old techniques and cultural practices.
+The combination of my frequent trips to China’s many ceramic museums, my dedicated group of students in Shanghai, and my interactions with Chinese coworkers taught me new ways of thinking and making on a daily basis.

-0 comments:
+No comments:

 Post a Comment